 Eat a wide variety of foods.
 By not focusing on any particular food, you can obtain nutrients that may be essential but are poorly understood while also avoiding a buildup of any substance that could create food allergies or toxicities.

-Seek out nutrient-dense foods
+Seek out nutrient-dense foods for your immune system

 Monitor your quality over quantity

 Monitor your quality of weight rather than quantity of weight.
 Balance your calorie intake with expenditure so that your percentage of body fat is reasonable.
 Pinch the skin fold just above the hipbone.
 If this skin is more than an inch in thickness, then you may need to begin rational efforts to lose weight.
 How much you weigh is not nearly as crucial as the percent of fat in the body.
 Most nutritionists agree that too much fat stored in the body (obesity) is a real killer.
 Buy a Tanita (Tanita.com) scale for measuring percent body fat.
 These everyday foods should be in your daily diet.

 Eat a plant based diet rich in color

 Overwhelming evidence points out the benefits of a plant based diet.
 Fruits, vegetables, whole grains, legumes, nuts, seeds, seaweeds, mushrooms, and herbal spices should make up 60-100% of your diet.
 Go for the color in these foods.
 Pigmented potatoes are far healthier than white potatoes.
 Deep coloring in the fruits and vegetables demonstrates powerful phytochemicals for improving your health.